Back to Blog

 Where it falls short: The broadcast (marketing) features are basic.
 Limited automation, basic segmentation.
 Postmark will reject you if your content does not meet their standards.
 This protects deliverability but limits use cases.
 No free tier for testing.

 Best for: SaaS companies where transactional email deliverability is critical.
-Consider pairing with a marketing tool for campaigns.
+Consider pairing with a marketing tool for campaigns and email sequences.

 8. Buttondown